joachimBurket/esp32-opencv/README.rst

 Faster way:
 -----------

-The first way is to simply get the pre-built OpenCV library in lib_ folder, and copy it into your project (see Compiling-esp-idf-project-using-opencv)
+The first way is to simply get the pre-built OpenCV library in `esp32/lib/`_ folder, and copy it into your project (see Compiling-esp-idf-project-using-opencv)

-.. _lib: esp32/lib/
+.. _`esp32/lib/`: esp32/lib/

 Fast way: